 Teenager Osmane Bah says New York City police dragged him out of bed at 4 a.m. last fall to arrest him for serial shoplifting, when the only “crime” was Apple Inc.’s misuse of facial recognition software.
 If you are in need of legal support after being falsely accused of a crime, you may want to look for a criminal law firm to help you out.

 A lawsuit filed by Bah in a New York federal court claims Apple’s security vendor, using security camera video, used facial recognition software to link him to a series of shoplifting crimes in Massachusetts, Connecticut, Delaware, New York, and New Jersey.
-When Bah was arrested on Nov.
+Police quickly arrested him, and he was given the chance of bail.
+At this point his parents had to spend a lot of time on the internet looking at advice on Bail Bonds companies, similar to Bail Bonds Near Bakersfield who could help them.
+However, when Bah was arrested on Nov.
 29, police quickly realized he looked nothing like the photo included with the arrest warrant and dropped the charges, the lawsuit says.

 Still, the nightmare of facing multiple felony charges in multiple states traumatized the student during his first year of college.

 Apple said it would not comment on the lawsuit but a representative of the company says, “We don’t use facial recognition in our stores.”

 Bah’s lawsuit claims that an imposter used his temporary learner’s permit — which he had lost — as identification during an incident at an Apple store in Connecticut.
 The photo-less temp permit was marked clearly “not meant for identification purposes,” and the height of the suspect bears little resemblance to Bah’s height, but Apple still linked video of the suspect to Bah’s name, the lawsuit claims.